Code Signing in Windows Applications

 Without proper code signing, attackers can:

-During security assessments, unsigned applications or those using self-signed certificates in production environments should be reported as security findings.
+During security assessments, unsigned apps or self-signed certificates in production should be reported as findings.

 According to OWASP Desktop App Security Top 10, lack of proper code signing falls under DA8 - Poor Code Quality.